gmcmillan100/docs/jekyll.md

 # Introduction

-Jekyll is a text transformation engine and static site generator.
+Jekyll is a static site generator and text transformation engine.
 The concept behind the system is this.
-You give it text written in your favorite markup language, such as Markdown or just plain HTML, and it churns that through a layout or a series of layout files.
+You give it text written in your favorite markup language, such as Markdown or plain HTML, and it churns that through a layout or a series of layout files.

 # Basic Usage